-The Proteos Nitrogen Project is an advanced stage development project consisting of a proposed small-scale nitrogen fertilizer plant to be located in Central Saskatchewan, having a nameplate production capacity of approximately 700 mtpd (metric tonnes per day) of ammonia and approximately 1,200 mtpd of urea, and designed to produce two products - anhydrous ammonia (82-0-0) and granular urea (46-0-0).
-Karnalyte's primary target market is independent local Saskatchewan fertilizer wholesalers within a 400-kilometer radius of Saskaton, Saskatchewan.
-A secondary target market is the US Midwest fertilizer wholesalers near to the Canadian - United States border.
+The Proteos Nitrogen Project is a proposed small-scale nitrogen fertilizer plant to be located in Central Saskatchewan, having a nameplate production capacity of approximately 700 MTPD (metric tonnes per day) of ammonia and approximately 1,200 MTPD of urea, and designed to produce two products - anhydrous ammonia (82-0-0) and granular urea (46-0-0).
+Karnalyte's primary target market is independent local Saskatchewan fertilizer wholesalers within a 400-kilometer radius of Saskatoon, Saskatchewan.
+A secondary target market is the US Midwest fertilizer wholesalers near to the Canadian-United States border.
 The proposed plant would be the first greenfield nitrogen fertilizer plant built in Canada in the last 26 years.